Skip to main content

 Using Schema in Graph Databases such as Neo4j

-UPDATED Aug.
-2023 - Graph databases have an easygoing laissez-faire attitude: "express yourself (almost) however you want"...
+UPDATED Feb.
+2024 - Graph databases have an easygoing laissez-faire attitude: "express yourself (almost) however you want"...

 Is there a way to take the best of both worlds and distance oneself from their respective excesses, as best suited for one's needs?
+A way to marry the flexibility of Graph Databases and the discipline of Relational Databases?

 Let's Get Concrete

-Consider a simple scenario with data such as the Sample, Experiment, Study, Run Result, where Samples are used in Experiments, and where Experiments are part of Studies and produce Run Results.
+Consider a simple scenario with scientific data such as the Sample, Experiment, Study, Run Result, where Samples are used in Experiments, and where Experiments are part of Studies and produce Run Results.

 That’s all very easy and intuitive to represent and store in a Labeled Graph Database such as Neo4j.
 For example, a rough draft might go like this: